lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 SubjectPublicKeyInfo type, which has the following ASN.1 syntax:

 ~~~
-  SubjectPublicKeyInfo  ::=  SEQUENCE  {
+  SubjectPublicKeyInfo {PUBLIC-KEY: IOSet} ::= SEQUENCE {
-      algorithm         AlgorithmIdentifier,
+      algorithm        AlgorithmIdentifier {PUBLIC-KEY, {IOSet}},
       subjectPublicKey BIT STRING
   }
 ~~~

 <aside markdown="block">
-NOTE: The above syntax is from {{RFC5280}} and matches the version used therein, i.e., the 1988 ASN.1 syntax.
-See {{!RFC5912}} for ASN.1 copmatible with the 2015 ASN.1 syntax.
+NOTE: The above syntax is from {{RFC5912}} and is compatible with the 2021 ASN.1 syntax {{X680}}.
 </aside>

-The fields in SubjectPublicKeyInfo have the following meanings:
+The fields in SubjectPublicKeyInfo have the following meaning:

 * algorithm is the algorithm identifier and parameters for the public key (see above).